sweeks/multiviewer/docs/for-codex.md

   disabled in tests via `should_send_commands_to_device = False`; still uses asyncio event loop).
 Make sure the repo `.venv` is active or referenced explicitly.
-- Workflow note: user runs tests (see `bin/test-all.sh`) and provides the log; Codex should read the log instead of running tests.
+- Workflow note: user runs tests (see `bin/test-all.sh`) and provides the log; Codex should run `bin/test-all.sh` after changes (device I/O disabled by default) and include the results in the response.
 - Config: `src/multiviewer/config.py` holds IP/hostnames; Apple TV pairing lives in external `.pyatv.conf` (not in repo).
 - Notes: prefer `rg` for search; files of interest include `mv.py` (state machine),